 Objectum Sexuality – Human-Object Sex and Intimacy

-This article was based on a non-scientific survey of English speaking members of Objectum Sexuality Internationale.
+The above article was based on a non-scientific survey of 20+ English speaking members of Objectum Sexuality Internationale.
 In the article, I suggested that the orientation toward objects could be an eroticized version of object personification synesthesia.
 I also noted the number of OS people who were on the autism spectrum, reporting either a diagnosis or feelings that they had significant traits.

 This article resulted in appearances on Good Morning America, National Geographic Taboo (twice!), Tyra Banks, and Australia’s Channel 7 Sunday Night, as well as countless articles from around the world.